-1. The excess of a debt instrument's stated redemption price at maturity over its issue price, as determined under section 1273;

-2. Amounts that are imputed interest on a deferred sales contract under section 483;

-3. Amounts treated as interest or OID under the stripped bond rules under section 1286;

-4. Amounts treated as OID under the below-market interest rate rules under section 7872; and distribution to the equity holder).
+- The excess of a debt instrument's stated redemption price at maturity over its issue price, as determined under section 1273; - 2.
+Amounts that are imputed interest on a deferred sales contract under section 483; - Amounts treated as interest or OID under the stripped bond rules under section 1286: - 4.
+Amounts treated as OID under the below-market interest rate rules under section 7872; and - 5.
+Amounts recognized as phantom income with respect to a noneconomic residual interest in a Real Estate Mortgage Investment Conduit (REMIC), including inducement fees recognized with respect to such interests.

+Note.
+Phantom income is a term used to describe taxable income that may be derived from the holding of ownership interests in an asset securitization vehicle.
+The income is "phantom" because it is not economic income (i.e., there is no cash or other property actually received or available for distribution to the equity holder).
 Income with respect to a residual interest in REMICs is referred to as excess inclusion income and is subject to special rules in the Code and regulations.
 In a non-REMIC vehicle, it may take the form of OID derived from deep-discount debt held as collateral in the asset securitization entity.

-5. Amounts recognized as phantom income with respect to a noneconomic residual interest in a REMIC, including inducement fees recognized with respect to such interests.

-Note.
-Phantom income is a term used to describe taxable income that may be derived from the holding of ownership interests in an asset securitization vehicle.
-The income is "phantom" because it is not economic income (i.e., there is no cash or other property actually received or available for